vporton/carbon-flow/README.md

 Should allow to allocate a swap credit once, not periodically?

+Lock also transfers of disabled tokens?
+Allow parents to burn child tokens?

 See also `TODO` and `FIXME` comments in the source.

 Lint Solidity.